 days of the commissioner's approval of the

 sponsor's proposed authorization authorizer's

 .
-The authorizer shall submit to the commissioner a copy of the signed charter
+The authorizer shall submit to the commissioner a copy of the signed contract

-in subdivision 1 that the school intends to carry out and how
+in subdivision 1 that the school is going to carry out and the way in which

-9.7the school will report its implementation of those purposes
+9.3the school will report how it implemented those purposes

-(2) a description of the school program and the
+(2) a clear description of the school program and the

 are to must